fzeuner/spectator/README.md

 - **Real-time Averaging**: Spectral and spatial averaging with visual feedback
 - **Dynamic Data Scaling**: Per-state automatic scaling for optimal visualization

+### Feature Highlight: AveragingLineManager
+- **Unified Averaging Lines**: `utils/averaging_lines.py` introduces `AveragingLineManager`, a reusable manager for both spectral (vertical) and spatial (horizontal) averaging lines.
+- **Robust Syncing**: Signal blocking prevents recursion and feedback loops when syncing lines across windows.
+- **Consistent UX**: Preserves averaging width while moving center/outer lines and applies orientation-specific logic uniformly.

 ### Advanced Features
 - **Flexible Data Loading**: Support for numpy arrays with arbitrary data structure (you can specify which axis belongs to which parameter, and a manager takes care of the correct display)
 - **Synchronized Views**: Spectrum, spectrum image, and spatial profile windows
 - **ZIMPOL data loading**: load a ZIMPOL file directly
+- **Single-sided wavelength limits**: You can set only min or only max in the controls; the other side auto-expands to data bounds.

 ### Future Features
 - support more different types of data (e.g., 2D spectral/spatial, spatial/time, spectral/time, 3D, 4D, etc...)